GaloisInc/pirate/spec/elf_extensions.rst

 ``.gaps.enclaves``
-    An array of ``Elf64_GAPS_enc`` listing the names, capabilities and entrypoints of each enclave declared in the source file.
+    An array of ``Elf64_GAPS_enc`` listing the names, capabilities and main functions of each enclave declared in the source file.
     The first entry is unused and corresponds to ``ENC_UNDEF``.

 ``.gaps.symreqs``
     An array of ``Elf64_GAPS_req`` indexed parallel listing the